Melanism: In cats

-Melanistic coat coloration occurs as a common polymorphism in 11 of 37 felid species and reaches high population frequency in some cases but never achieves complete fixation.
-The black panther, a melanistic leopard, is common in the equatorial rainforest of Malaya and the tropical rainforest on the slopes of some African mountains, such as Mount Kenya.
-The serval also has melanistic forms in certain areas of East Africa.
-In the jaguarundi, coloration varies from dark brown and gray to light reddish.
-Melanic forms of jaguar are common in certain parts of South America.
 In 1938 and 1940, two melanistic bobcats were trapped alive in sub-tropical Florida.

 In 2003, the dominant mode of inheritance of melanism in jaguars was confirmed by performing phenotype-transmission analysis in a 116-individual captive pedigree.
 Melanistic animals were found to carry at least one copy of a mutant MC1R sequence allele, bearing a 15-base pair inframe deletion.
 Ten unrelated melanistic jaguars were either homozygous or heterozygous for this allele.
 A 24-base pair deletion causes the incompletely dominant allele for melanism in the jaguarundi.
 Sequencing of the agouti signalling peptide in the agouti gene coding region revealed a 2-base pair deletion in black domestic cats.
 These variants were absent in melanistic individuals of Geoffroy's cat, oncilla, pampas cat and Asian golden cat, suggesting that melanism arose independently at least four times in the cat family.

 Melanism in leopards is inherited as a Mendelian, monogenic recessive trait relative to the spotted form.
 Pairings of black animals have a significantly smaller litter size than other possible pairings.
 Between January 1996 and March 2009, Indochinese leopards were photographed at 16 sites in the Malay Peninsula in a sampling effort of more than 1000 trap nights.
 Of 445 photographs of melanistic leopards, 410 were taken south of the Kra Isthmus, where the non-melanistic morph was never photographed.
 These data suggest the near fixation of the dark allele in the region.
 The expected time to fixation of this recessive allele due to genetic drift alone ranged from about 1,100 years to about 100,000 years.
 Melanism in leopards has been hypothesized to be causally associated with a selective advantage for ambush.
 Other theories are that genes for melanism in felines may provide resistance to viral infections, or a high-altitude adaptation, since black fur absorbs more light for warmth.

 In birds

+In April 2015, an extremely rare black flamingo was spotted on the Mediterranean island of Cyprus.

 The chicken breeds Silkie and Ayam Cemani commonly exhibit this trait.
 Ayam Cemani is an uncommon and relatively modern breed of chicken from Indonesia.
 They have a dominant gene that causes hyperpigmentation (Fibromelanosis), making the chicken entirely black; including feathers, beak, and internal organs.

-In April 2015, an extremely rare black flamingo was spotted on the Mediterranean island of Cyprus.
+Melanistic common pheasants are intentionally bred and released as game birds.

+Melanism in feral rock doves is quite common, especially if the species is abundant in the area.
+The amount of pigmentation varies, from a slightly darker pigmentation in the pigeon’s wings, to being almost completely black.